 Study and social spaces

 - The CL Butchers Pharmacy Library is open Monday to Friday, 9.00 am - 5.00 pm, and available to all students.
-Support for loans and resources are now available on campus (for approved students) and online.
+Support for loans and resources are available online.

 Student support - Monash connect

-The student cafeteria food service will not be available until further notice, however we encourage all students to access local Cafe operators as follows:
+The student cafeteria food service will not be available until further notice, however we encourage all students to access local Cafe operators as follows, with take-away only:

 - Flipboard Cafe: Ground floor, Building 404, continues to provide great coffee and food service options.